Bassett88/arkosR36S/Themes.md

-ArkOS comes with the following themes preinstalled:
+ArkOS comes with the following themes preinstalled for the 351P/M, OGA 1.0, OGA 1.1, RGB10, and RK2020:

 ES-THEME-DOSIRAKF \
 ES-THEME-EPICNOIR \